-In the event there are remaining unclaimed, unsought for UPFA or individual BSLs, UBC may hold a "Miss Congeniality" round for the remaining locations.
-Interested applicants who have not previously participated in the application process will be allowed to register and apply for these locations.
-The scoring and incentivizing will remain the same as previously described
+In the event there are remaining unclaimed, unsought for UPFA or individual BSLs, UBC may hold a "Last Chance" round for the remaining locations.
+Interested applicants who have not previously participated in the application process will be allowed at this time to register and apply for these locations.
+The scoring and incentivizing will remain the same as described in sections 2.4.1 and 2.4.2.